 2. Tired of inspirational stories about homeless guys becoming concert violinists and CEOs?
 Then you'll love this story of a doctor who threw away a promising career.
 Prescription forgery, suicide attempts, drug addiction and car crashes take him from respected doctor to homeless guy, and then to rock bottom: homeless guy writing a book.

-3. When Bailey Barron discovers she's adopted, she drops out of Johns Hopkins medical school to experience the world of her homeless biological father.
+3. When Bailey Barron discovers she's adopted, she drops out of Baltimore's Johns Hopkins medical school to experience the world of her homeless biological father.
 What she finds is a world filled with danger, hunger, disrespect and filth.
 But hey, it's got interning beat by a mile.

 4. The true story of Dr. Shereen Martin, who went from Assistant Professor of Wymyn's studies at Johns Hopkins to homeless when her jealous rivals for the attention of biologist Dr. Lynn Morgan exposed her groundbreaking work on the plight of lesbian opticians in Baltimore as a total fabrication.